 Beginning with Fall Semester 2021, KSL will only offer course reserves services for audiovisual materials such as DVDs, Blu-ray discs, and CDs.
 Please note: course reserves for textbooks and all print material will no longer be accepted.
 Contact your Research Services Librarian if you need assistance finding alternative ways to access content.

-Reserves are supplementary course materials that faculty put on hold for students to use.
-These materials are located at the Service Desk of Kelvin Smith Library and are only accessible during desk hours.
+Course reserve materials will be located at the Service Desk of Kelvin Smith Library and are only accessible by requesting them at the Service Center desk during Service Center hours.

 - You must have a valid CWRU ID card in order to check out reserve items.

 - Overdue fines for reserve materials accumulate at $1.00 an hour.

 - A student wanting to check out an item longer than the assigned loan period must secure permission from the instructor.
 Contact reserves staff at email@example.com to authorize the change.

 - Course reserves at Kelvin Smith Library accepts personal copies or library-owned DVDs, CDs, Blu-ray discs or other audiovisual media